Top Five Rider Position Faults

 5. Not Training Out of the Saddle

-If any of these faults sound familiar, the first step is awareness.
-Once you know what to work on, you can actively correct it in and out of the saddle.
-I also highly recommend finding off-horse exercises that mimic your riding position to help build strength and balance.
+If any of these rider position faults sound familiar, the first step is awareness.
+Once you know what needs to change, you can start making small corrections both in and out of the saddle.

 For a deeper dive into rider position, be sure to RSVP for my Free Rider Position Training.
-In this free training, I’ll be walking you through how to create better alignment, balance, and connection with your horse.
+In this free training, I’ll walk you through how to create better alignment, balance, and connection with your horse.

 ABOUT YOUR INSTRUCTOR